Chemical Production Operator

 Kaiwhakamahi Whakaputa Matū

-Chemical production operators perform a variety of tasks involved in producing toiletries or pharmaceutical products such as ointments, creams, aerosols, tablets, capsules, bandages and vaccines.
+Chemical production operators perform a variety of tasks involved in producing toiletries or pharmaceutical products, including ointments, creams, aerosols, tablets, capsules, bandages and vaccines.

-Chemical production operators with one to four years' experience usually earn
+Chemical production operators with up to four years' experience usually earn

 Chemical production operators with more than four years' experience usually earn